kevindoorhomes/doorway/listing-agent/daily-activities.md

 ---

 Once a listing has been on the market or has received negative feedback about the price, it will be time to revisit the original value and implement a price improvement.

+### Logging in ProsperWorks

+### DropBox and ProsperWorks Maintenance